apache/pdfbox/README.md

 The PDFBox examples and the test code in the sources will also provide additional information.

-And there are additonal resources available on sites such as [Stack Overflow](http://stackoverflow.com/search?q=pdfbox "Stack Overflow").
+And there are additional resources available on sites such as [Stack Overflow](http://stackoverflow.com/search?q=pdfbox "Stack Overflow").

 If you are sure you have found a bug the please report the issue in our